riz1-dcanalitica/automation-6500/README.md

         git add .
         git commit -m 'first check in'

-- Now add the new repository you created as a remote for the local repo.
+- Now add the new repository you created as a remote for the local repository.

         git remote add origin git@github.com:YOUR_GITHUB_USER_NAME_HERE/exercise-files.git